Ayagoumi/case-study-deploy-gateway/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Navigate to [http://localhost:3000](http://localhost:3000) in your browser to view the application.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project leverages `next/font` for optimized loading of Inter, a custom Google Font.

+## Environment Setup

+For WalletConnect Cloud integration, follow these steps to configure your environment variables:

+- Go to [`WalletConnect Cloud`](https://cloud.walletconnect.com/app) and sign up or log in.
+- In the dashboard, click on the "Create" button.
+- Enter your project details, ideally naming it after your Next.js Web3 app.
+- After project creation, find your `Project ID` in the project dashboard.
+- Rename the `.env.local.example` file to `.env.local`.
+- Copy the `Project ID` to your `.env.local` file with:
+  - `NEXT_PUBLIC_PROJECT_ID=your_project_id_here`
+- Replace `your_project_id_here` with the actual `Project ID`.

 ## Learn More